enhsin/p2-trafficSigns/README.md

 * validation set accuracy = 96.5%
 * test set accuracy = 95.4%

 The model is overfitted because the training accuracy is bigger than the accuracy on the test set.
 Adding dropout to layer 3 increases the validation accuracy by 1% and the test accuracy by 0.3%.
 Details are shown in [here](./dropout/README.md).
 I also tried to decrease the convolution kernel size to 3x3 in the hope that the model could recognize smaller features better.
-It didn’t perform as well as 5x5 convolutio.
+It didn’t perform as well as 5x5 convolution.

 ### Test a Model on New Images